Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/physics.md

 A common issue with physics in multiplayer games is lag and how objects update on basically different timelines.
 For example, a player would be on a timeline that’s offset by the network latency relative to your server’s objects.
 One way to prepare for this is to test your game with artificial lag.
 You might catch some weird delayed collisions that would otherwise make it into production.

 The ClientDriven [bitesize sample](../learn/bitesize/bitesize-clientdriven.md) addresses this by manually adding forces server-side to offer a buffer before an actual collision, but it still feels wobbly at times.
 However, this isn't really a solution.

 The best way to address the issue of physics latency is to create a custom `NetworkTransform` with a custom physics-based interpolator.
 You can also use the [Network Simulator tool](../../tools/network-simulator.md) to spot issues with latency.

-## Message Processing vs. Applying Changes to State (Timing Condsiderations)
+## Message processing vs. applying changes to state (timing considerations)

-When handling the synchronization of changes to certain physics properties, it is important to understand a bit more about the order of operations when it comes to message processing relative to the various update stages that occur within a single frame.
-To do this, we should first review over the various update stages:
+When handling the synchronization of changes to certain physics properties, it's important to understand the order of operations involved in message processing relative to the update stages that occur within a single frame.
+The stages occur in this order:

 - Initialization _(Awake and Start are invoked here)_
 - EarlyUpdate _(Inbound messages are processed here)_
 - FixedUpdate _(Physics simulation is run and results)_